mpt-network/mptcomparison/README.md

-# mptcomparison
+# Reanalysis of MPT Data

-Fitting different types of MPT models
+R scripts for fitting different types of MPT models using MPTinR and TreeBUGS.